-Interchange Energy Schedule Curtailment Orders are detailed in Section 2.6 of the OASIS Business Practices.
+Interchange Energy Schedule Curtailment Orders are detailed in Section 2.6 of PJM's Regional Transmission and Energy Scheduling Practices.

 Attachment B: Pumped Storage Modeling

 This Attachment describes the pumped storage model developed by PJM that can be used by participants to schedule their pumped storage plants optimally.